Black Angus Steakhouse: History

 In 1995, the chain had 101 restaurants and reported revenue of $244 million.
 In 1999, the overall parent company's profits were steady at $104.7 million, but higher for the Black Angus chain.
 By 2001, there were 103 Black Angus restaurants in 13 states, and each restaurant had approximately 75 employees and served an average of 3,000 customers weekly.
 By 2004, the number had fallen to 93 Black Angus and Cattle Company restaurants in 10 states, with 57 units in California.

 In September 2004, American Restaurant Group filed for Chapter 11 bankruptcy protection for Black Angus Steakhouse.
 Black Angus was indebted approximately $202 million and had in 2003 reported revenue of $276.6 million resulting in a net loss of $32.5 million.
 The bankruptcy proceeded concurrently with an effort to re-brand and remodel the chain.

 On January 15, 2009, American Restaurant Group itself filed for Chapter 11 bankruptcy protection.
-Black Angus Steakhouse was purchased by Versa Capital Management Inc. in March 2009.
+Versa Capital Management Inc. purchased Black Angus Steakhouse in March 2009.
 As of October 2025, there are 30 Black Angus locations across Arizona, California, Hawaii, New Mexico and Washington.

+In popular culture

+It is referenced by Bart Simpson in The Simpsons episode "Lisa the Skeptic."